Stay-At-Home Mom Shame - Baby Chick

 Share

-Let me just get this off my chest.
-I’m a stay-at-home mom, and I have been for the past two years.
+Let me get this off my chest.
+I’m a stay-at-home mom and have been for the past two years.
 In my former working life, I was a marriage and family therapist.
 But for the past 24 months, I have traded in my therapy skills (i.e., helping couples manage their conflicts) for helping my four sons manage their sibling rivalry — leading me to need some therapy (of the retail nature) myself.

 And to spare you the gushy details of my love for managing the crazy chaos that comes with staying at home with my four sons, I will leave you with this: I’m just crazy enough to love it.
-(Except the pee on the floor…no one loves that.)
+(Except for the pee on the floor…no one loves that.)
 But last week, I had a conversation that made me wonder at myself.

 “So, what do you do?”
 And I didn’t know what to say.